United Flow

 United Flow is the twelfth studio album by Japanese singer Toshinobu Kubota, released on April 10, 2002.
 The album sold over 68,000 units in Japan.

 Release and the charts

 It was released in 2002 on Columbia Records.

-It charted pretty high on the Billboard chart in Japan when it came out, reaching number 6 on the albums chart.
-The album charted at number 9 on the Oricon Albums chart and remained on the charts for 5 weeks.
+It charted high on the Billboard chart in Japan when it came out, reaching number 6 on the albums chart.
+The album charted at number 9 on the Oricon Albums chart and remained on the chart for five weeks.